What Are Dental Implants?

 - Stitch the gums surrounding the implant fixture to cover the exposed bone.

 After your surgery, you may experience some discomfort at the implant site, such as:

 - Swelling of your face and gums

 Your stitches will be removed one week after the surgery.

 Depending on the extent of your surgery and the type of dental implant selected, your jaw may take eight weeks to six months to recover.
 Once the implant site has recovered, your dentist will proceed to fabricate a dental crown that will be placed on your implant.

 What Are Some Dental Implant Complications?

-Follow these tips to keep your implant in good condition and reduce the chance of breakage:
+Follow these tips to keep your dental implant in good condition and reduce the chance of breakage:

 - Have regular check-ups with your dentist.
-Regular dental visits allow him or her to check if your implant is in good condition.
-You should also get an X-ray update of your existing implant annually.
+Regular dental visits allow your dentist to check if your dental implant is in good condition.
+You should also get an X-ray update of your existing dental implant annually.